stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

 ```

 Save the file in your `af_input` directory.
 The `name` field determines the
-name of the output subdirectory.
+name of the output sub-directory.

 #### Running the data pipeline